genhub-art/Generative_Token_Truchet_Tiles/README.md

-# Generative Token Template P5JS
+# Generative Token Example P5JS Truchet Tiles

 rand() - deterministic random with a seed specific to this NFT